MicrosoftDocs/entra-docs/docs/identity-platform/reply-url.md

 * Redirect URIs do not support special characters - `! $ ' ( ) , ;`

-## Maximum number of redirect URIs
+### Maximum number of redirect URIs

-This table shows the maximum number of redirect URIs you can add to an app registration in the Microsoft identity platform.
+The following table shows the maximum number of redirect URIs you can add to an app registration in the Microsoft identity platform.

 | Accounts being signed in | Maximum number of redirect URIs | Description |
 |--------------------------|---------------------------------|-------------|